Fen Line Users Association

 The AGM takes place each November, located close to one of our stations and also on Zoom.
 Representatives of the rail industry attend to give members the opportunity to raise issues with key staff from across the network.

-The 2024 AGM will be on Saturday 2nd November in Ely Library.
+The 2024 AGM will be on Saturday 2nd November at 2pm in Ely Library.
+Doors open 1:30.

 The draft minutes of the 2023 AGM are in the members' section.